hrustad1017/authServer/README.md

 Windows: go to https://nodejs.org/en/ pick a download and follow the installer prompts.

-Linux: make sure your packages and computer are up to date with command: sudo apt-get update   and then: sudo apt-get upgrade then use command: sudo apt-get install nodejs  to install nodejs. then use command: sudo apt-get install npm  to install npm
+Linux(Debian): make sure your packages and computer are up to date with command:

+    sudo apt-get update

+and then:

+    sudo apt-get upgrade

+then use command:

+    sudo apt-get install nodejs

+to install nodejs.

+then use command:

+    sudo apt-get install npm

+to install npm

 for more information on nodejs and npm: https://nodejs.org/en/